jtdaugherty/brick/docs/guide.rst

    let w = viewport Viewport1 Horizontal $
            (visible $ str "Hello," <+> (str " world!")

-This example requests that the "``myViewport``" viewport be scrolled so that "Hello," is visible.
+This example requests that the ``Viewport1`` viewport be scrolled so that "Hello," is visible.
 We could extend this example with a value in the application state indicating which word in our string should be visible and then use that to change which string gets wrapped with ``visible``; this is the basis of cursor-based scrolling.